The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Not Seeking Professional Help

-As a real estate business owner who’s starting out, the information overload on the internet can be overwhelming.
+As a real estate business owner starting out, the information overload on the internet can be overwhelming.
 You’ll need professional help with the nuanced details about starting a real estate LLC.

 This is more so with the legal implications of your LLC formation.